-The FDIC usually sets up a hotline number at the time of a crisis which operates 24 hours a day, 7 days a week.
-Please watch for announcements or call the ACBA hot line.
+The FDIC usually sets up a hotline number at the time of a crisis that operates24 hours a day, 7 days a week.

 16. Who should I call about tax information?

 People affected by a disaster who need help with tax matters should call the Internal Revenue Service local office or check www.irs.gov.